Joaopmoliveira/CuranSDK/README.md

 ![](resources/calibration_ultrasound.gif)

-Given that the entire project aims to completly remove optical trackers from the pipeline, we introduce a new mathemathical formulation of needle wiring
+Given that the entire project aims to completly remove optical trackers from the pipeline, we introduce a new mathemathical formulation of calibration based on wire phantoms with complete unknown geometry

 *Volumetric reconstruction of ultrasounds for intra-operative registration*
 ![](resources/reconstruction.gif)